 A one-time password (OTP) is an automatically generated numeric or alphanumeric string of characters that authenticates the user for a single transaction or login session.

-An email and calendaring application that is part of the Office Suite.
+An email and calendaring application included in the Microsoft Office Suite.